ian-r-rose/ian-r-rose.github.io/content/coding/mapping_california.md

 ![socal_hillshade](/coding/images/socal_hillshade_water.png)
 Okay, *this* is something we can work with.

-### Plotting the cities
+# Plotting the cities

-#### Drawing shapes
+## Drawing shapes

 Unlike the above, which was raster data, the city boundaries are vector data, and require a different pipeline for plotting them.
-We have already output the data as shapefiles above, for which cartopy has a reader.
+We have already preprocessed the data into shapefiles above, for which cartopy has a reader.

 We can loop over the entries in the shapefiles and plot them by running the following: